 There are also quick device swapping capabilities that let users quickly and easily switch use AirPods Max on any device they're signed into with their Apple ID.

 As of iOS 14, automatic device switching lets the AirPods Max automatically switch between iPhone, iPad, Mac, and Apple Watch as the devices are used, with no need to access Bluetooth controls to swap devices.

 Audio on iPhone, iPad, and Apple TV can be shared with two sets of AirPods, and this feature also applies to the AirPods Max.

-Sensors in the AirPods Max allow them to determine when they're on the head, so when the headphones are removed, audio will pause, and when placed back on the head, audio will resume.
+Sensors in the AirPods Max allow them to determine when they're on the head, so when the headphones are removed, audio pauses, and when placed back on the head, audio resumes.
 Pausing the music can also be done by lifting up an ear cup.

 Each ear cup includes an optical sensor, position sensor, case detection sensor, and an accelerometer.
 There's also a gyroscope in the left ear cup.

 There is no U1 Ultra Wideband chip in the AirPods Max, even though this chip was included in the iPhone 12 models and the HomePod mini.
 The U1 chip offers better spatial awareness than Bluetooth, precisely calculating the time that it takes for radio waves to pass between two devices.

 The AirPods Max battery leasts for up to 20 hours of listening to music, watching movies, or talking on the phone with both Active Noise Cancellation and spatial audio enabled.
 Apple's testing was conducted with the volume at 50 percent.